UNIX Consulting and Expertise

 Head on over to this page and have a read through the full post - it’s very handy and has some useful tips on building some really optimised code.

-New home for orphaned Sun projects No comments yet
+New home for orphaned Sun projects Comments Off on New home for orphaned Sun projects

 There was always going to be some fallout from the Oracle takeover of Sun - projects that were still in the development phase, technologies that weren’t making enough money - and there have been questions about how the open source casualties would continue.